-- 1. procedures to minimise the risk of peer-on-peer abuse; - 2. the systems in place (which are well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - 3. how allegations of peer-on-peer abuse will be recorded, investigated and dealt with; - 4. clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - 5. a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported;
+- procedures to minimise the risk of peer-on-peer abuse; - the systems in place (which are well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported;

-Child on Child abuse is also clearly referenced in the school's Behaviour policy
+Child on Child abuse is also clearly referenced in the school's Behaviour policy.

-Flow chart for dealing with allegations attached as a PDF
+Flow chart for dealing with allegations.